Craig44/CABM/README.md

 This IBM has a forced spatial structure, where users must define at least one spatial area.
 The reason I have gone down this road is mainly because I am interested in spatial characteristics and I believe they are fundamental to IBM's.
 This means for simple spatial models (single area models) the model could be a bit lousy, But when you start having high spatial resolution and spatial processes such as fishing.
-The spatial memory management will benefit massively in efficiency's it also allows easier threading.
+The spatial memory management will benefit massively in efficiency's it will also allow easier threading.

 ### Current Status of Repo